-Organised as part of the Geneva Digital Talks event series, the event 'Where and how to protect legal interests in the digital era.
+Organised as part of the Geneva Digital Talks event series, the session 'Where and how to protect legal interests in the digital era.
 Jurisdiction and dispute resolution in Internet-related cases' will be held on 28 November 2017, between 15:00 – 16:30 CET, at the WMO building (De Mello conference room, 2nd floor), Avenue de la Paix 7bis, 1202 Geneva.

 In the absence of policy solutions, Internet users and organisations increasingly refer to the courts in their search for solutions to digital problems.
 They exercise their right to justice.
 Digital tools are also becoming entrenched in legal procedures, as experiments with online hearings are currently conducted in Canada (online Civil Resolution Tribunal), and the UK (the 'pilot for new digital procedure for money claims under £10,000').
 In China, the recently-launched Hangzhou Internet Court hears Internet-related civil cases exclusively online.